jakobes/xalbrain/doc/demo/first-example/demo_first_example.rst

 .. _first_example

-A basic example of how to use the beatadjoint module.
+A basic example of how to use the cbcbeat module.

-First example for beatadjoint
+First example for cbcbeat
 =============================

 ::

-  # Import the beatadjoint module
+  # Import the cbcbeat module
-  from beatadjoint import *
+  from cbcbeat import *

   # Define the cardiac model including the computational domain,
   # conductivities, cell model, stimulus